OceanBase is a distributed relational DBMS derived from MySQL. It handles HTAP mixed loads with one set of computing engines at the same time.

-OceanBase Database features strong data consistency, high availability, high performance, online scaling, high compatibility with SQL standards and other mainstream relational databases, transparency to applications, and high-cost efficiency.
+OceanBase Database provides strong data consistency, high availability, high performance, online scaling, high compatibility with SQL standards and other mainstream relational databases.

 In 2010, OceanBase team leader Zhenkun Yang joined Alibaba.
 Because of increasing concurrency in Alibaba's business and shortened development cycle to build a database for new transaction, Yang found that original DBMS can't support for rapidly growing workloads in Alibaba.
 He decided to abandon the traditional DBMS framework and develop a novel DBMS from scratch.
 At the very beginning, he presented three key principles for their new products: (1) distributed (2) low cost (3) high reliability.

 In 2013, Alipay decided to stop using Oracle.
 Since the alternative choice MySQL can't ensure strong consistency between active server and standby server, OceanBase got its first opportunity.
 From then on, OceanBase is not open sourced anymore.

 From 2014 to 2016, this team spent three years developing OceanBase.
 Starting in 2017, OceanBase started to serve for external customers.

 OceanBase adopts consistent non-blocking checkpoint mechanism.
 Their team is currently working on the development of fuzzy non-blocking checkpoint mechanism implemented in LSM tree structure.

 OceanBase uses column compression.
 It implements several encoding algorithms and it automatically chooses the most suitable one for each column.
 It adopts column compression to leverage data similarity, such as same data type, same value range, etc.

 OceanBase adopts MVCC to do concurrency control.
 If the operation involves single partition or multiple partitions on single server node, it will read the snapshot of that server node.
 If the operation involves partitions on multiple server nodes, it executes distributed snapshot read.